pixel

 It’s helped propel me forward in life while also providing an escape.
 On the surface, most people thought I had a picturesque childhood and adolescence.

 The gift from all of this was that I was forced to reflect on my situation.
 It dawned on me that there are a lot of moving parts.
 Go figure!
-Sure there were the physical loads, but there was a hell of a lot more to unpack.
+Sure, there were the physical loads, but there was a hell of a lot more to unpack.

 (Un)Fortunately, I incurred a litany of injuries during the early part of my career.
 Talk about an ecosystem being out of whack!
 I was overtraining, under-fueling, and treating sport as a coping strategy.
 I’d extend training sessions to avoid plugging back into reality.
-Going from swim practice to four hours of tennis to baseball followed by BMXing til dusk was the norm.
+Going from swim practice to four hours of tennis to baseball, followed by BMXing til dusk, was the norm.
 Nothing like having four surgeries and a slew of injuries in a 5 year period before I started to get the memo.

 Somehow, I always seemed to land myself in the hands of incredible rehab professionals.
 I thank my Mom for always being an advocate.
 What made these people special was not their clinical expertise (that was a given).
 It was their care and concern for me as a person outside of sport.
 Sure they helped me get back to athletics at a higher level.
 Of greater importance, they helped broaden my identity.
 Through enduring these injuries, I developed an unwavering trust in my body and being.
 I also learned a lot about myself outside of sport.
 This is when the magic started to happen.